Manthan88/Snowflake-Data-Warehouse-Ecosystem/README.md

 - Assess product sales by day of the week at stores 10 and 21.
 What can we learn about sales trends?
 - Should any new stores be opened?
 Include all stores in your analysis if necessary.
 If so, where?
 Why or why not?

-Based on the insights and trends identified via the tableau visualizations, recommendations were given to improve performkance and make business decisions.
+Based on the insights and trends identified via the tableau visualizations, recommendations were made to improve performkance and make business decisions.